Trump Tweets Gives A Glimpse Into Foreign Policy Approach

 We should tell China that we don't want the drone they stole back.- let them keep it!— Donald J. Trump (@realDonaldTrump) December 18, 2016

 It's not the first time Trump has stoked tensions with China.
-In a stark break of protocol, Trump spoke on the phone with Taiwan President Tsai Ing-wen earlier this month.
+In a stark break with protocol, Trump spoke on the phone with Taiwanese President Tsai Ing-wen earlier this month.
 Beijing considers Taiwan to be a renegade province and doesn't recognize it, and most other countries don't either.
 The U.S. has operated under a "one China" policy for more than four decades.

-Throughout the campaign, Trump blasted China for taking away U.S. jobs and claimed they were intentionally devaluing their currency to boost exports.
-He's blasted U.S. companies that manufacture goods in China, but as a New York Times story noted this morning, many of his daughter Ivanka's clothing and shoe lines are made in China; much of Trump's own apparel line is also made overseas, including in China.
+Throughout the campaign, Trump blasted China for taking away U.S. jobs and claimed it was intentionally devaluing its currency to boost exports.
+He has blasted U.S. companies that manufacture goods in China, but as a New York Times story noted Wednesday morning, many of his daughter Ivanka's clothing and shoe lines are made in China; much of Trump's own apparel line is also made overseas, including in China.